 |OS support:||Amazon Fire TV, Android, Android TV, Apple TV, Boxee Box, Chromecast, ChromeOS, FireOS, PlayStation 4, PlayStation 5, Roku, Windows|

-NordVPN is an excellent VPN service that offers a range of speed, security, and privacy features at a reasonable price, making it one of the best VPNs for Mac.
-The VPN service is compatible with a range of devices, including macOS, Windows, Android, and iOS mobile devices.
+NordVPN is an excellent VPN service that offers a range of features for a reasonable price, making it one of the best VPNs for Mac.
+NordVPN is compatible with a range of devices, including macOS, Windows, Android, and iOS mobile devices.

-It has a large VPN server network of more than 5,400 servers across 60 countries, enabling users to hide their location as well as making sure that the NordVPN servers do not become overwhelmed or congested.
+NordVPN has a large VPN server network of more than 5,100 servers across 60 countries.
+The large choice of servers enables users to hide their location and ensure that the servers do not become overwhelmed or congested.

-With NordVPN, connections are quick and reliable.
-The VPN is also successful at unblocking popular streaming sites such as Netflix, BBC iPlayer, Disney+, and Amazon Prime Video, making it a great choice if your main goal is to stream foreign television programs or movies.
+NordVPN is successful at unblocking popular streaming sites such as Netflix, BBC iPlayer, Disney+, and Amazon Prime Video.
+This makes it a great choice if your main goal is to stream foreign television programs or movies on your Mac.

-The NordVPN Mac client’s interface is simple to use, even for those users that are new to VPNs.
-The interface shows a simple blue map displaying all available NordVPN servers.
-You can simply connect to a VPN server by choosing one on the map or by using Nord’s ‘Quick Connect’ option.
-This feature is great because it connects users to the quickest and physically closest server connection in a single click.
+The NordVPN Mac client’s interface is simple to use, even for VPN novices.
+You can connect to a server via the blue server map or by using Nord’s ‘Quick Connect’ option.
+This feature is great because it connects users to the fastest server in a single click.